-- 32.1 The Supplier must take action to ensure the Supplier Staff are not placed in the position of an actual or potential conflict between the financial or personal duties of the Supplier Staff and the duties owed to the Buyer under the Contract. - 32.2 The Supplier must promptly notify and provide details to the Buyer if a conflict of interest happens or is expected to happen. - 32.3 The Buyer can terminate its Contract immediately by giving notice in writing to the Supplier or take any steps it thinks are necessary where there is or may be an actual or potential conflict of interest.
+- 32.1 The Supplier must take action to ensure that neither the Supplier nor the Supplier Staff are placed in the position of an actual or potential conflict between the financial or personal duties of the Supplier or the Supplier Staff and the duties owed to the Buyer under the Contract, in the reasonable opinion of the Buyer. - 32.2 The Supplier must promptly notify and provide details to the Buyer if a conflict of interest happens or is expected to happen. - 32.3 The Buyer can terminate its Contract immediately by giving notice in writing to the Supplier or take any steps it thinks are necessary where there is or may be an actual or potential conflict of interest.